sb852/kaggle/README.md

 #  Exploratory data analysis

 In order to get a better understanding of the dataset, I created a number of visualization.
-Some visualizations might not look very interesting but it is a good idea to double-check the data.
+Some visualizations might not look very interesting but it is a good idea to double-check the data even though kaggle datasets are normally rather clean.

 Is the depent variable normally distributed?
-(No)
+The count variable is skweded to the right.
+There are many hours in which very few bikes were rented and there are fewer hours where a lot of bikes are rented out.
+It should also be noted that there a number of outliers present (e.g. values above 800).
+These might be holidays with good weather.
+Decision trees are a good choice for unbalanced datasets.
 ```
 path_training_data = "data/train(1).csv"
 data = pd.read_csv(path_training_data)